 Crassula orbicularis var. rosularis (Haw.)
 G.D.Rowley

-Crassula orbicularis var. rosularis is a clumping Crassula with green flat leaves, purple on the lower face, with ciliate margins and acute tip.
-Terminal ascending inflorescence is up to 8 inches (20 cm).
-The whole plant becomes more purple when stressed in hot sun or in cool temperatures.
+Crassula orbicularis var. rosularis is a clumping succulent with flat green leaves, purple on the lower face, with ciliate margins and acute tip.
+The terminal ascending inflorescence is up to 8 inches (20 cm) tall.
+The whole plant becomes more purple when stressed in full sun or cool temperatures.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.